-Welcome to the 2018 Jewish Heritage Festival.
-We are very proud to be celebrating our 10th Anniversary Festival.
+Welcome to the 2020 Jewish Heritage Festival site.
+We are very proud to be celebrating our 12th Anniversary Festival.
 The Festival started as the vision of the Temple Presidents’ Council for Volusia and Flagler Counties.
 A Steering Committee began meeting in January, 2007 leading to our first Festival in March, 2008 which was a rousing success that attracted 10,000 visitors.
 As one of our food vendors told the Daytona Beach News-Journal: “This is better than Bike Week”.

 The Festival is a 501(c)(3) non-profit corporation whose sole purpose is put this Festival on every other year.
 Festival funding has come from Sponsorships and tax deductible Family/Individual Donations.
 We are proud once again to have our Grand Sponsor back – the Endowment Fund of the Jewish Federation of Volusia and Flagler Counties as well as great local support from corporate and individual sponsorships.

 We continue to include a Health Fair at the Festival.
 We are excited by the response of our medical community as they share the Jewish Spirit of Tikun Olam – to repair the world.